Open8 uRISC :: Overview

 - Simple RISC architecture and instruction set.
 All instructions fit in a single byte, with either 1 or 2 operands.

-- 16-bit PC / address allows for 64kB of directly accessible memory (can be expanded with paging)
+- 16-bit PC / address allows for 64kB of directly accessible memory (can be expanded with paging) - Flat memory model allows code or data to be placed anywhere in the memory map, as well as easily supporting self-modifying code.

 - Moderate number of general purpose registers